 We are dreamers who love exploring the world.
 Travel is something we plan for, save for, talk about all the time, and look forward to.
 We believe that seeing the world can change your perspective, help you grow as a person, and give you the best possible memories.
-Above all, we consistently squash the notion that you have to travel full-time to really travel.
+Above all, we consistently squash the notion that you have to travel full-time to really see the world.
 That you have to quit your job, purchase a backpack, and head out for an extended period of time.
-That you can’t really “see” a city unless you’re there for awhile.
+That you can’t really get to know a city unless you’re there for awhile.
 We squash that notion with each day we spend planning, traveling, or blogging.
 We want you to squash it, too!

 Kelly has always been a writer.
 She has blogged on multiple channels throughout her life, and writes short stories in her free time to get thoughts off her mind.
 Who knows, you might even see a book from her one day!
 (Seriously, it’ll likely be a rom-com set at Christmas)

 In 2013, she discovered traveling.
 2014 brought Sean into her life.
 In 2015, they started traveling together.
 Suddenly, her writing became geared toward traveling and sharing the adventures they were so fortunate to experience together.
 Upon graduating from Boston University and moving to London, the real world hit.
 There was major conflict between starting a career and seeing the world…until she realized that she didn’t have to pick just one!

 We want to inspire you to travel, even if you have a full time job!

 We truly believe that, in order to be a successful 9-5er and also the wanderer you aspire to be, you have to be cautious of 3 things –

 Choose the locations you visit based on where you live.
 If you’re in the USA, you can see most of North America on small weekend trips; if you’re in Europe, you can see most of Europe on small weekend trips; and so on.
 When you have more time off (Christmas break, summer holiday, etc.) you can go further away or squeeze a couple of places into one trip – road trip!